Complying with Data Handling Requirements in Cloud Storage Systems: Data Compliance in Cloud Storage

-\emph{Business incentives} are given by the unique selling point that \dhrs{} present to the untapped market of clients that are not able to outsource their data to cloud storage systems nowadays due to unfulfillable \dhrs{} \cite{intel_holding_2012}.
-Indeed, we observe that cloud providers in the past already adapted to some carefully selected requirements.
-To be able to sell its services to the US government, \eg Google created the segregated ``Google Apps for Government'' and had it certified at the FISMA-Moderate level, which enables use by US federal agencies and their partners \cite{google_government,massonet_monitoring_2011}.
-Furthermore, cloud providers continue to open data centers around the world to address location requirements of their clients \cite{buyya_intercloud_2010}.
-From a different perspective, regional clouds, e.g., the ``Europe-only'' cloud currently discussed in the EU \cite{singh_regional_2014,hon_europe-only_2014}, aim at increasing governance and control over data.
-Additionally, offering clients more control over their data reduces risks for loss of reputation and credibility \cite{pearson_taking_2009}.
+\emph{Business incentives} are given by the unique selling point that \dhrs{} present to the untapped market of clients unable to outsource their data to cloud storage systems nowadays due to unfulfillable \dhrs{}~\cite{intel_holding_2012}.
+Indeed, cloud providers already adapted to some carefully selected requirements.
+To be able to sell its services to the US government, \eg Google created the segregated ``Google Apps for Government'' and had it certified at the FISMA-Moderate level, which enables use by US federal agencies \cite{massonet_monitoring_2011}.
+Furthermore, cloud providers open data centers around the world to address location requirements of clients \cite{buyya_intercloud_2010}.
+From a different perspective, regional clouds, e.g., the envisioned ``Europe-only'' cloud~\cite{singh_regional_2014}, aim at increasing governance and control over data.
+Additionally, offering clients more control over their data reduces risks for loss of reputation and credibility~\cite{pearson_taking_2009}.

-\emph{Compliance with legislation} is important for operators independent of their specific business goals and incentives.
-As an example, the business associate agreement of HIPAA \cite{hipaa_1996} essentially requires the operator to comply with the same requirements as its clients when transmitting electronic health records \cite{gellmann_privacy_2009}.
-Furthermore, the EU data protection directive 95/46/EC~\cite{eu_9546ec_1995} requires data controllers from outside the EU that process data originating from the EU to follow \dhrs{}.
+\emph{Compliance with legislation} is important for operators independent of specific business goals and incentives.
+As an example, the business associate agreement of HIPAA \cite{hipaa_1996} requires the operator to comply with the same requirements as its clients when transmitting electronic health records~\cite{gellmann_privacy_2009}.
+Furthermore, the EU's General Data Protection Regulation~\cite{eu_gdpr_2016} requires data controllers from outside the EU that process data originating from the EU to follow \dhrs{}.

-\paragraph{Future requirements.} \dhrs{} are likely to change and evolve just as legislation and cloud storage technologies are changing and evolving over time.
-Location requirements developed, \eg since cloud storage systems began to span multiple regions with different legislations.
-Anticipating all possible future changes in \dhrs{} is impossible.
-Hence, it is crucial that solutions for supporting \dhrs{} in cloud storage systems can easily adapt to new requirements.
+\textbf{Future requirements.} \dhrs{} are likely to change and evolve just as legislation and technology are changing and evolving over time.
+Location requirements developed, \eg since cloud storage systems began to span multiple geographic regions.
+As anticipating all possible future changes in \dhrs{} is impossible, it is crucial that support for \dhrs{} in cloud storage systems can easily adapt to new requirements.